cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Gaurd javascript search code against null errors (this would be an error case in the generation but might be worth assuming 'will happen eventually')
+ - Tag List Generation needs Progress
+ - Tag Lists in content should link
+ - Check style of Tag Pages
  - Use https://github.com/microsoft/Windows.UI.Composition-Win32-Samples/tree/master/dotnet/WPF/ScreenCapture as a basis to look at screen shots and helpers!
  - Look at Sendinblue or other email integration - with RSS dead for many people and a lot of email comments from HikeLemmon seems worth doing something here (maybe just a matter of creating email output to copy and paste at the start? https://github.com/sendinblue/APIv3-csharp-library)
  - Clean up the main window - split out context - consider creating a control?